gaurav-gogia/synfo/papers/Literature Review/paper_names.md

 In this paper, the proposed framework aims to categorize digital forensics artifacts and map them with Cyber Kill Chain(CKC) phases.
 It also proposes a step-by-step method for examining & analyzing cyber-attacks.
 The paper emphasises that its aim is to complement existing frameworks and processes.
 The steps include chosing a CKC phase, identifying all artifacts in that phase, correlate artifacts from one phase with others.
 Construct a chain of correlated artifacts and repeat.
 Analyze the final correlated artifacts to formulate an opinion.
 The paper also goes on to describe all the steps involved with a sample scenario.

 Limitations
+-  The paper seems to miss some parts like automation, OSINT and the analytical intracies involved during a forensics investigation.
+Cyber Kill Chain is more relevant for attacks attributed to APT groups.

+# A new web forensic framework for bot crime investigation
+Authors:
+Journal: Forensic Science International: Digital Investigation
+DOI:

+In this article, the proposed framework makes use of user behaviour analysis to classify wheather certain logs have been generated from a human user or an automated bot.
+Proposed framework in the article makes use of a custom logger that can store all the required parameters that the forensic framework needs.
+The framework makes use of timing pattern, movement pattern, pressure and error pattern analysis to take all the parameters for their classification.
+The framework does not collect any PII data to safeguard privacy of users.
+The framework collects statistical meta data instead of real values from forms.

+Limitations:
+- The framework relies on obfusction, third party libraries, access to javascript on client side and secrecy of their UBA algorithm.
+Changes at any point may disrupt the analysis process.